Equipment & Housing

 Whether to hood your merlin or not is personal preference.
 I hood my merlins but I have a lot of hooding experience.
 Passage merlins can be very difficult to hood.
 Merlins travel well in a hood or a box.
 The box has the advantage of safety.
 If you do not have hooding experience I would recommend using a box with your first merlin, you have enough new things to learn.
 Clumsy handling of the hood-training process will slow your training.

 You should use a lightweight hood that fits well.
 A merlin will quickly learn to throw a loose fitting hood.
 Dutch hoods can be easier for the novice to use because they tend to sit on the head better until you can get the braces closed.
+I've used a variety of blocks and patterns and currently prefer either Steve Tait's new blocks or Pete Watzke's blocks with a pattern that I have modified.

 The type of perch you use will be influenced by the amount of space you have, where you plan to keep your bird and the type of perch you have had success with in the past.
 More important than the actual perch is the perching surface.
 I manage merlins on a shelf perch with a bow perch on top and provide them with a variety of perching surfaces.
 Merlins have very delicate feet and problems are much easier to prevent than to cure.